MujtabaRawn65/Port_FreeRTOS_RV_PCORE/README.md

 ## **Objective**

-The Port_FreeRTOS_RV_PCORE project aims to provide a working setup of the FreeRTOS operating system on RISC-V cores, demonstrated on the UET RV PCORE platform.
-It leverages the power of FreeRTOS for real-time tasks and demonstrates efficient execution on RISC-V hardware through a simple UART communication example.
+The Port_FreeRTOS_RV_PCORE project is designed to set up and run the FreeRTOS operating system on RISC-V cores, specifically demonstrated on the UET RV PCORE platform.
+The project showcases the capability of FreeRTOS in managing real-time tasks on RISC-V architecture, highlighting the efficiency of the system through a simple UART communication example.

 ---

 ## **Prerequisites**